totalspectrum/riscvemu/README.md

 works, but rdcycleh does not).
 On P2 the full 64 bit cycle counter is available.

+The trace cache version (source `riscvtrace_p2.spin`, binaries `p2trace.binary`) supports compressed instructions, i.e. the RV32IMC instruction set.

 Some non-standard CSRs are used to access a UART emulation and to directly access propeller registers.
 See below for details.

 ### Directories and Files